MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Add references to the Windows App SDK and Windows Implementation Library NuGet packages

-This sample uses the latest preview Windows App SDK NuGet package.
+This sample uses the latest stable Windows App SDK NuGet package.
 In **Solution Explorer**, right-click **References** and select **Manage NuGet packages...**.
 In the NuGet package manager, select the Include prerelease check box near the top of the window, select the **Browse** tab and search for "Microsoft.WindowsAppSDK".
-In the version drop-down select **1.2.220930.4-preview2** then click **Install**.
+Select the latest stable version in the **Version** drop-down and then click **Install**.

 This sample also uses the Windows Implementation Library NuGet package.
 In **Solution Explorer**, right-click **References** and select **Manage NuGet packages...**.
 In the NuGet package manager, select the **Browse** tab and search for "Microsoft.Windows.ImplementationLibrary".
 Select the latest version in the **Version** drop-down and then click **Install**.